12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 How to get to Trizilias waterfall

-Trizilias waterfall is located in between farm land along a dirt road.
+Trizilias waterfall is located in between farmland along a dirt road.
 You will most preferably need a car with high clearance, but in dry season you can also make it with a normal sedan car.
 After passing the small town of San Antonio de Santa Cruz you will have to follow the dirt road along some beautiful scenery until you get to the parking lot of La Muralla and Trizilias waterfall.
 This is a ranch, private property, and you will soon be welcomed by the owner.
 After paying the entrance fee you will be explained how to walk to the waterfall.
 You can also visit Catarata La Muralla here, but you will need to pay an extra entrance fee.
 Totally worth it if you have the time!

 Montezuma waterfall

-Montezuma Waterfall is located near Montezuma town and is about 30 minutes driving from Santa Teresa.
+Montezuma Waterfall is located near Montezuma town and is about 30 minutes drive from Santa Teresa.
 This collection of three waterfalls are perfect for a little adventure including hiking, swimming and exploring the nearby nature of Santa Teresa.
 The highest waterfall of all three Montezuma Waterfalls is 24 meters tall.
 This waterfall is also easiest to access as you just follow the riverbed trail.
 To visit the upper falls you will have to hike some steep stairs.
-Those two waterfalls are only 5 and 12 meters high and aren’t as pretty as the first and lowest waterfall.
+Those two waterfalls are only 5 and 12 meters high and aren’t as pretty as the first and lowest waterfalls.

 More Costa Rica travel inspiration